psfrolov/psfrolov.github.io/app/_posts/2015-01-17-providing-explicit-specializations-for-non-template-members-of-class-template.md

 ---
 title: >-
-  Providing Explicit Specialisations for Non-Template Members of Class Template
+  Providing Explicit Specialisations for Non‐Template Members of Class Template
 tags: [C++, Generic Programming]
 description: >-
   It is a well-known fact that you can provide explicit specialisations for function templates and class templates.
-But it was a total surprise to me that you can define explicit specialisations for non-template members of class template without specialising the class template itself!
+But it was a total surprise to me that you can define explicit specialisations for non‐template members of class template without specialising the class template itself!
 image:
   url: /img/pages/specialisation.jpg